Thursday, September 19, 2019

 for them.
 Bring a specialist into your conversation.
 Let someone know that you care enough to bring someone who can help.

-Remind yourself as well, when you feel alone and depression becobe a reality, you can also look to these for ideas and begin to unpack the concern that weighs heavy on your own heart.
+Remind yourself as well, when you feel alone and depression becomes a reality, you can also look to these for ideas and begin to unpack the concern that weighs heavy on your own heart.
 As Christians we can look to 1 Peter 5:7 -- "Cast all your cares on God because he cares for you."

 Believe.
 Laugh.
 Understand.
 Engage.